Types International Investment Law and International Human Rights Law

 Through its research, technical inputs, and convenings, CCSI works to help articulate the role of home states in advancing responsible and rights-compliant outward investment.

-CCSI has begun to analyze how international investment agreements and investor-state dispute settlement can impact the rights of human rights defenders.
-In particular, CCSI is considering the possibility that the international investment law regime may in a causal way exacerbate the repression and criminalization of human rights defenders in the context of investment projects.
-Work… read more
+CCSI is analyzing how international investment agreements and investor-state dispute settlement can impact the rights of human rights defenders.
+This includes exploring whether the international investment law regime may exacerbate the repression and criminalization of human rights defenders in the context of investment projects.